garora548/shipvista_final/README.txt

 //My is GAURAV_PC\\SQLEXPRESS
 //you can use yours

-//run our newly created app "sampleApp" by npm start from cmd
+//run our newly created app "sampleapp" by npm start from cmd

 You can add 5 plants.